 Our Sun is one of at least 100 billion stars in the Milky Way, a spiral galaxy about 100,000 light-years across.
 The stars are arranged in a pinwheel pattern with four major arms, and we live in one of them, about two-thirds of the way outward from the center.
 Most of the stars in our galaxy are thought to host their own families of planets.
-Thousands of these extrasolar (or exoplanets) have been discovered so far, with thousands more candidates detected and awaiting confirmation.
-Many of these newly discovered solar systems are quite different from our own.
+Thousands of these extrasolar planets (or exoplanets) have been discovered so far, with thousands more candidates detected and awaiting confirmation.
+Many of these newly discovered planetary systems are quite different from our own.

 Size and Distance